 I consider myself strong in algorithms, data structures and programming.
-During the last few years, my interest to become an expert in deep learning technologies peaked.
+For the last few years, I was interested in being an expert in Deep Learning Technologies.

-My initial understanding was that to be a good consultant in deep learning, I need to learn too many things to make the application work, write monstrous code using a lot of APIs, understand lot of mathematics (calculus, algebra and probability) to grasp the concepts.
+My initial understanding was that to be a good consultant in Deep Learning, I need to learn too many things to make the application work, write monstrous code using a lot of APIs, understand a lot of mathematics (calculus, algebra and probability) to grasp the concepts.
 But my passion to master this new technology made me jump into it a year back.
 Then there was no looking back.

-I have just ended a semester teaching masters and PhD students a course on “Deep Learning”.
-A few weeks ago, I was able to successfully lead an International workshop on “deep learning” and able to test that how quickly people can kick start their journey of deep learning Technologies.
-Also, I was also able to consult few startups on deep learning.
+I have just ended a semester teaching masters and PhD.
+D. students a course on “Deep Learning”.
+Last week I was able to successfully lead an International workshop on “Deep Learning” and was able to test how quickly people can kick start their journey of Deep Learning Technologies.
+Also, I was also able to consult a few startups on Deep Learning.

-I was wrong in my understanding of the complexity of deep learning technologies, because it turned out that it is very easy to learn and master these technologies.
+I was wrong in my understanding of the complexity of Deep Learning Technologies, because it turned out that it is very easy to learn and master these technologies.
 Very little math is required.
 Wonderful courses, Tutorials and help are available online.
 Deep learning platforms hide the complexity from the programmer, that results in a simpler code.
-You will be surprised to see the size of the code of various Deep learning projects, if you compare them with classical applications and projects of computer Science.
+You will be surprised to see the size of the code of various Deep Learning projects, if you compare them with classical applications and projects of computer Science.
 Soon, we will have tools where users will be able to play with various hyper parameters of any application they want to develop; without worrying about the inner details of the black box.
-So, I invite young generation in colleges and universities to grasp this opportunity for their own benefit and start learning machine learning technologies.
+So, I will appeal to our young generation in the colleges and universities to grasp this opportunity for their own benefit and start learning Machine Learning Technologies.

-What I learnt from my learning journey is the immense power of deep learning technologies.
+What I learnt from my learning journey is the immense power of Deep Learning Technologies.
 It has the hidden and unexplored potential in many fields of life.
 From the technical point of view, it only looks like a function approximation.
-But, people are awestruck when they found that it can do real time language translation and do real time driver less vehicle manoeuvring with simple weight optimisation using gradient descent methods.
-Now, people are exploiting it for all possible applications in every walk of life.
+But, people were awestruck when they found that it can do real time language translation and do real time driver less vehicle manoeuvring with simple weight optimization using gradient descent methods.
+Now, People are exploiting it for all possible applications in every walk of life.
 For me the real use lies in Health Care.
-If the developer and researcher community along with the industry can spend more time in perfecting the deep learning techniques for detection, analysis and diagnosis of diseases, then it will be a game changer.
+If the developer and researcher community along with the industry can spend more time in perfecting the Deep Learning techniques for detection, analysis and diagnosis of diseases, then it will be a game changer.
 It can be another revolution which can further increase the life expectancy on earth.
 Early results have already started coming in various Research journals and articles.
-To take these innovations to the level so that the common man has access to it, will take time and efforts.
+To take these innovations to the level so that the common man has access to it, will take time and effort.

 Already the number of data sets that have been made available as open-source are increasing.
-But, the expectations of developers are a lot more from institutions, government and industries.
+But, the expectations of developers are a lot higher from institutions, Govt and Industry.
 Early these organisations shed their resistance to make the data available, better it will be for the developers and researchers to come out with tangible solutions to many of the world’s problems.
-It is in the interest of everybody that we start sharing data to unlock the hidden potential of deep learning.
-We shouldn't worry too much about privacy issues as there are techniques and methods that keep data anonymous without any trade-off.
+It is in the interest of everybody that we start sharing the data.
+Nobody should worry about the privacy part as there are techniques and methods to anonymity the data and that takes care of the privacy part without any trade-off with its utility.